XAU

 Gold to Silver Ratio Today: Live Chart & Historical Analysis

-The gold-to-silver ratio measures how many ounces of silver it takes to buy one ounce of gold.
-It is one of the oldest and most widely followed indicators in the precious metals market.
+The gold-to-silver ratio shows how many ounces of silver it takes to buy one ounce of gold.
+Track it live and see how it compares to historical averages.

 What Is the Gold to Silver Ratio?

-The gold-to-silver ratio is calculated by dividing the current price of gold per ounce by the current price of silver per ounce.
-For example, if gold is $2,000/oz and silver is $25/oz, the ratio is 80:1 — meaning it takes 80 ounces of silver to buy one ounce of gold.
+Divide the current price of gold per ounce by the current price of silver per ounce.
+If gold is $2,000/oz and silver is $25/oz, the ratio is 80:1, meaning it takes 80 ounces of silver to buy one ounce of gold.

 The ratio is a relative valuation tool, not an absolute one.
-It does not tell you whether gold or silver is expensive or cheap in dollar terms.
-Instead, it tells you how the two metals are priced relative to each other.
-A high ratio means silver is cheap relative to gold (or gold is expensive relative to silver), and a low ratio means the opposite.
+It does not indicate whether gold or silver is expensive or cheap in dollar terms.
+It reveals how the two metals are priced relative to each other.
+A high ratio means silver is cheap relative to gold (or gold is expensive relative to silver).
+A low ratio means the opposite.

 Investors, traders, and analysts have tracked this ratio for centuries.
-It was used in ancient civilizations to set exchange rates between gold and silver coins, and it remains a key metric for precious metals investors today.
-You can track the ratio in real time on our interactive ratio chart.
+Ancient civilizations used it to set exchange rates between gold and silver coins, and it remains a key metric for precious metals investors today.
+Track the ratio in real time on our interactive ratio chart.

 Historical Gold-Silver Ratio